denoptim-project/AutoCompChem/README.md

    ```
    conda activate acc_devel
    ```
-   Alternatively, if you do not want to use conda, you can install [Maven](https://maven.apache.org/) and JAVA (version 11 or higher) by yerself.
-You endironment should allow to run the following commands without errors.
+   Alternatively, if you do not want to use conda, you can install [Maven](https://maven.apache.org/) and JAVA (version 11 or higher) by yourself.
+Your environment should allow to run the following commands without errors.
     ```
     mvn -version
     javac -version
     ```

 2) Download the latest release from [the releases page](https://github.com/denoptim-project/AutoCompChem/releases) and unzip/untar-gz the resulting archive.

-3) move inside the resulting folder, which we'll call `$ACC_HOME`
+3) move inside the resulting folder.
+The pathname of this folder is here represented by `<your_path_to_ACC>`.
+Remember to replace `<your_path_to_ACC>` with the appropriate pathname in any following command.
     ```
-    cd $ACC_HOME
+    cd <your_path_to_ACC>
     ```
 4) Build the project and run all tests.
     ```